cbilz/patch/README.md

 ## Next steps

-1. Refactor to use a run step instead of a custom build step.
-2. Complete implementation and review resource management:
+1. Complete implementation and review resource management:
     - Ensure a small number of file descriptors are open at any time.
     - Delete temporary directories on exit.
     - Clean up output directories in case of errors.
-3. Create a test build step.
+2. Create a test build step.
-4. Add additional test cases to check the following behaviors:
+3. Add additional test cases to check the following behaviors:
     - Correct handling of quote wrapped paths.
     - Correct handling of patches with junk text between a hunk and the next header.